personal safety

 Fact – we are now much safer in our homes.
 Modern alarms and double-glazing make breaking into your home far more difficult for would-be burglars.
 The same is true of cars – modern vehicles are harder to steal.

-Answer: Your car keys, which is one reason why street crime has recently increased.
+Answer: Your keys, which is one reason why street crime has recently increased.
 To avoid falling victim we need to be more aware of our surroundings when we are out and about.

 The following message is an example of one person’s bad experience that they wanted to share with others.